sagemath/git-developer-guide/developer/packaging.rst

 ==========================

-One of the mottoes of the Sage project is to not reinvent the wheel.
-If an algorithm is already implemented in a well-tested library then consider incorporating that library into Sage.
+One of the mottoes of the Sage project is to not reinvent the
+wheel: If an algorithm is already implemented in a well-tested library then consider incorporating that library into Sage.
 The current list of available packages are the subdirectories of ``SAGE_ROOT/build/pkgs/``.